-PO or Practice Unit has assessed liability and safety issues involved in maintaining a patient web portal at any level and developed policies that allow for a safe and efficient exchange of information a.
-PCP and Specialist Guidelines: Practice schedules patients and notifies them of their appointment time
+PO or Practice Unit has assessed liability and safety issues involved in maintaining a patient web portal at any level and developed policies that allow for a safe and efficient exchange of information

 - a.
 Safety issues may include prohibiting electronic communication for emergency situations, etc. - b.
 All messages exchanged must be secure and HIPAA compliant. - c.
-Attestation of PO is acceptable a.
-Option should be available to patients, recognizing that not all patients will choose to use these tools.
-Demonstration of use is required
+Attestation of PO is acceptable

-Patients actively request appointments electronically
+12.3 Patients actively request appointments electronically